Security of payment

 - It is an offence to underpay a scheduled amount.

-From 1 March 2021, Project Bank Accounts (PBA) will be replaced with a new trust account framework.
-The trust account framework will be gradually phased into the private sector and will be an improvement on the present PBA framework and improve oversight.
+On 1 March 2021, Project Bank Accounts (PBA) were replaced with a new trust account framework.
+The trust account framework will be gradually phased into the private sector.

 Read more about these and other security of payment reforms to protect contractor payments: